Twitter's Dorsey auctions first ever tweet as digital memorabilia

 NFTs are digital files that serve as digital signatures to certify who owns photos, videos and other online media.

 Dorsey’s 15-year old tweet is one of the most famous tweets ever on the platform and could attract bidders to pay a high price for the digital memorabilia.
-The highest bid for the tweet stood at $100,000 at 0125 GMT on Saturday.
+The highest bid for the tweet stood at $ $2 million at 04:47 GMT on Saturday.

+The updated offer was made by cryptocurrency pioneer Justin Sun, who won an auction for Warren Buffett’s charity dinner.

+"I have updated my offer to 2 million USD," Sun tweeted bit.ly/2O6YKhG.

 Launched three months ago, Valuables compares the buying of tweets with buying an autographed baseball card.
 “There is only one unique signed version of the tweet, and if the creator agrees to sell, you can own it forever.”